MicrosoftDocs/security/zero-trust/integrate/applications.md

 This guidance is for software providers and technology partners who want to enhance their applications security solutions by integrating with Microsoft products.

-## Applications Zero Trust integration guide
+## Zero Trust integration with Applications guide

 This integration guide includes instructions for integrating with [Microsoft Defender for Cloud Apps)](/cloud-app-security/).
 Defender for Cloud Apps is a cloud access security broker (CASB) that operates on multiple clouds.
 It provides rich visibility, control over data travel, and sophisticated analytics to identify and combat cyberthreats across all your cloud services.